Comprehensive Guide to Spine Anatomy and Lower Back Problems

 Facet joints

-These are paired articular processes found at the vertebral arch.
-Each vertebra consists of two pair of facet joints: one pair called superior facets articulates with the vertebra above and the other pair, inferior facets articulates to the vertebra below.
+Are paired articular processes found at the vertebral arch, and consist of superior facets, which articulate with the vertebra above and the inferior facets, which articulate to the vertebra below.

 Intervertebral discs